angel-tigercloud/SerenityOre/README.md

 No, I won't upgrade it.
 Feel free to fork and do it yourself

+## World Gen with COFH
+As mentioned you CAN you COFHs world-gen to add these Ores to the world.
+The example config for COFH is [here](https://github.com/angel-tigercloud/SerenityOre/blob/master/cofh_gen_serenityore.json)

+Just drop the config in the /config/cofh/world/ folder and start the game/server, thats all.

+You can use other generation tools as well, this is just how I add the ore though.

 ## Other
 Thats my very first Mod so i keept it simple, plus I needed something like this hehe